justinbarnikow/pacman/README.md

 ## Features
 * a 5-question quiz-app related to the classic Pac-Man game
-* select/submit an option and immediaely get the correct choice for that question
+* select/submit an option and immediately get the correct choice for that question
 * get total result and pass/fail at the end of the quiz
 * ability to restart quiz on the results page